nch-igm/CAVaLRi/README.md

 ```
 {
     "phenotype": "example/case/example.pheno.csv",
+    "pedigree": "/igm/projects/CAVaLRi/example/case/example.ped",
     "vcf": "example/case/example.vcf.gz",
-    "pedigree": "/igm/projects/CAVaLRi/example/case/example.ped",
     "proband": "PROBAND"
 }
 ```

-The "phenotype" file is a one-column csv file with the header "HPO ID" that contains a list of all phenotypes associated with the patient (or proband).
+The "phenotype" argument indicates a one-column csv file with the header "HPO ID" that contains a list of all phenotypes associated with the patient (or proband).

+The "pedigree" argument indicates a .ped file that designates the mother and father samples as well as the affected statuses of each individual in the pedgree.
+For more details, see https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format

-The "vcf" file is a multi-sample vcf file containing genotype information from the proband, the mother, and the father.
-The "proband", "mother", and "father" input keys designate which sample refers to the proband, the mother, and the father, respectively.
+The "vcf" argument indicates a multi-sample vcf file containing genotype information from the proband, the mother, and the father.
+The individual identifiers designating which sample refers to the proband, the mother, and the father, should be identified in the provided .ped file.

 NOTE: CAVaLRi currently only supports VCF files aligned to hg38.
 Be sure to liftover hg19 VCFs prior to running CAVaLRi.

-The "biological_sex" field indicates the biological sex of the proband (either M or F)
+The "proband" argument indicates the name of the proband sample in the vcf

 Once these input files are prepared for each case, we are ready to run CAVaLRi